Eating dog food in the long driveway

 This is why I enjoy the solo piano works of the various composers more than their orchestral work, it's why I enjoy Orchid's Dance Tonight!
 Revolution Tomorrow!/Chaos Is Me so much, and to a large extent, why I embrace certain forms of modern art so much.
 It's why I like boxing.
 It seems to me that there's a fine line between something that can be studied as a science, something that can be charted by rigorous study, mathematically modeled with combinatorics, and something that is deep in the domain of art, something impossible to map out or even comprehend without a deep experiential appreciation of the elusive patterns within it.
 Along this phase change, there are fields with properties of both the scientific and the artistic: they are limited in scope enough to allow for a manageable study of them without the possibility of a complete statement of their entire space of possibility.

-Boxing as it's surely been said before, is both an art and a science.
-The possibility space of movement is quite constrained compared to most martial arts: you can't use your legs and you can't grapple effectively, or use locks or throws or any of the fancy stuff.
-What this means is that the space that consists of what you can do can be studied in a much more methodical way.
+can do can be studied in a much more methodical way.
 The repercussions of the rules of boxing change the topology of that space to make certain things effective, collections of behaviors can be sequentially linked to make strategies and styles.
 Some game-theoretical variant of the no-free-lunch theorem operates on the space, preventing one style from dominating all the others (though some have come close).

 You can study the topology of the space, but you can't entirely map it out.
 It's impossible to work out every single style of boxing and if you could find some mostly optimal strategy, how would you teach it?
 The practice of boxing is one that retains the qualities of an art form.
 It is essentially imperfectible, and a large component of it is intellectually unassailable.
 It has to be experienced to be learned because the patterns of it are deeper and more subtle than can easily be expressed.
-You can know a lot about how to box but you can't box if you don't have the feeling for it.
+You can know a lot about how to box but you can't box if you don't have the

 That is what I like about boxing.